Sql Query Does Not Equal

 • Case Sensitivity: Remember that string comparisons are often case-sensitive.
 Use functions like LOWER() or UPPER() for case-insensitive comparisons.

-• Incorrect Data Types: Ensure that the data type of the column and the value you're comparing it to are compatible.
+• Incorrect Data Types: make sure the data type of the column and the value you're comparing it to are compatible.
 Type mismatches can lead to unexpected results.

 • Ignoring NULLs: Always consider NULL values when using != and use IS NULL or IS NOT NULL appropriately.